Frequently asked questions

 How can I dispose of household waste and recycling?
 SHOW

 All bin collections are running as normal.
 The Household Waste and Recycling Centre (HWRC) at Millbrook will remain open to those with pre-booked time slots.
-You can find all our service updates online including the latest on bins and recycling.
+You can find all our service updates online.

 Are Southampton's parks open?
 What about toilets while I'm there?
 SHOW